-Millard works with Head of Rugby Paul Gustard and is responsible for all aspects of off-field rugby operations at the Club including strength and conditioning, medical, data analysis, psychology, sports science, recruitment, Academy and Women’s team, player welfare, budgeting and operations.
+Millard is responsible for all aspects of delivering the rugby strategic plan including strength and conditioning, medical, analysis, psychology, sports science, recruitment, Academy and Pathway, our Women’s program, player welfare, budgeting and operations.

 A club legend and a Premiership Rugby Hall of Fame inductee, Nick Evans joined the Harlequins coaching staff after retiring from playing in 2017.
 He currently serves as Attack and Backs Coach.